 - Physical media like direct mail evokes greater internal thinking.

 - Direct mail is more likely to align with a reader’s feeling and memories.

-- Readers of digital materials display increased difficulty in maintaining focus.
+- Readers of digital materials display increased

 - Consuming media online requires greater filtering of irrelevant information to complete a task.